MAOIs: 2020 update

 I have written elsewhere about this puzzling neglect of dopamine in neuropharmacology research.
 My earliest recollection of relevant discussion about the role of dopamine in depression is the dimensional interpretation advanced by Van Praag (66, 67).
 In animals, even low doses of DA antagonists impair reward-related behaviours (68, 69).
 Therefore, one might suspect that quite small changes in dopamine transmission are clinically relevant.
 Reducing dopamine is bad for depression, increasing it is good.
 For further details on this question see the above referenced commentary ‘Bupropion: still hazy …’.

-There is so much evidence that low dopamine activity is an important part of severe depression that one would have to regard the current fashion of using antipsychotic drugs, all of which lower dopamine levels, as being highly inadvisable theoretically.
+There is so much evidence that low dopamine activity is an important part of severe depression that one would have to regard the current fashion of using antipsychotic drugs, all of which lower dopamine levels, as being inadvisable, from a theoretical viewpoint.
 Personally, I think it is the dumbest thing psychiatrists have done in a long time, and the one based on the lowest-grade, and the most biased, evidence.
 Clearly, this new generation of antipsychotic drugs is one of the biggest money-earners for big Pharma (we are talking about hundreds of billions of dollars), in a time when new drugs are thin on the ground: I don’t think you have to look very far to see where the drive behind this, and misdirection about it, is coming from.